stanwood/handbook/README.md

 - Devs answer "How stressful do you feel your job is?"
 "Sometimes" on average (Never, Almost never, Sometimes, Often, All the time)
-- Reduce the number of projects per dev per week by 50% - as measured by Gini coefficient
 - Reduce the number of toggl tasks / hour by 50%

 ## Teams [WIP]